What Do Wood Model Maker Do?

 - Wood Window and Door Craftsman

-Job Opportunities for Wood Model Makers
+Is There Job Demand for Wood Model Makers?

 The states with the most job growth for Wood Model Maker are Idaho, Maine, and North Carolina.
 Watch out if you plan on working in Washington, North Carolina, or Maine.
 These states have the worst job growth for this type of profession.

-Salary for a Wood Model Maker
+What is the Average Salary of a Wood Model Maker

 Wood Model Makers who work in Georgia, New York, or Wisconsin, make the highest salaries.